-Cruising with small, hard wheels isn’t a fun time.
+Cruising with small, hard wheels isn’t fun.
 If that sounds like your setup, it’s time for some soft skateboard wheels.

 Here’s a list of the best cruising wheels based on my experience.